Skip to content Skip to search

 • ‘I felt judged’: LGBTQ+ Americans report significantly more medical discrimination

-• How we conducted the first 19th News/SurveyMonkey poll
+• How we conduct 19th News/SurveyMonkey polls

 The 19th News/SurveyMonkey poll shows that 2 in 5 Americans believe that democracy is working “very” or “somewhat” well for them.
 Martha Sheard of Snellville, Georgia, 51, said it is working somewhat well for her.
 The Detroit native, who moved to the Atlanta suburb 15 years ago and owns a home repair business said, “there are so many forces” working against Democrats.
 Sheard is also a Democrat and wants President Joe Biden to get more of his agenda through Congress.